Jason-Goon/500/README.md

 2. Navigate to the project directory:
      /client for client, /server for server

-4. Install dependencies:
+3. Install dependencies:
-    npm install
+    npm install in /client and /server

+4. edit /src/utils/socket "const socket" with your local ip address

 5. Start the application:
     npm run in /client
     node index.js in /server

-7. Open your browser and visit `http://localhost:3000` to start playing!
+6. Open your browser and visit `http://localhost:3000` to start playing!

 ## Features